haoruo-zhang/haoruo-zhang.github.io/_pages/about.md

 Beyond Academics
 ======
-Outside of my research, I am a competitive powerlifter and a current Asian record holder.
-You can find me [here](https://www.openpowerlifting.org/u/haoruozhang)
+Outside of my research, I am a competitive powerlifter and currently hold the Asian record.
+You can find me [here](https://www.openpowerlifting.org/u/haoruozhang).
 I also enjoy making music, which has been a long-term personal pursuit.

 Contact
 ======